Simple Steps Towards Getting Obamacare

 STEP 1 - Find Out If You Want To Get Obamacare (When: Now)

 If you don't have insurance, Obamacare affects you the most.
 If you've been without insurance this year, you'll be hit with a tax.
 For most of you, the Obamacare tax is 2.5 percent of your adjusted gross income.
 The AGI is your gross income minus your deductions.
 For example, if your AGI is $30,000, your tax is $615.
-You may not have to pay the tax if you qualify for the ACA exemptions.
+If you qualify for the ACA exemptions, you may not have to pay the tax.
+President Trump's tax act repeals this tax effective 2019.

 If your income is low enough (for example, less than $16,104 for an individual or $32,913 for family of four), you qualify for free insurance through Medicaid if your state expanded coverage.
 Healthcare.gov helps you determine if you are eligible for Medicaid.